jkbgeiychy/ChatgptGames/README.md

 link is https://jkbgeiychy.github.io/ChatgptWordle/

 you can also download this as an html and play it.
 Click the arrow next to "code" on the top left, at the bottom click download zip, extract, run index.html.
+If i find this on any website without permission, i will dmca. (note that i cant actually do that, as its ai generated and law states that it is illegal to claim ai creations.
+Also technically a product of openai, but im not using it for monitization so :\ not a real threat, but just ask.)